cisco/mindmeld/docs/source/quickstart.rst

 ===================================================== ===
 **Does it resemble a real-world human interaction?**  Conversational interfaces do not come with instruction manuals, and there is little opportunity to teach users about the supported functionality before they take it for a spin.
 The best use cases mimic an existing, familiar real-world human interaction so that users intuitively know what they can ask and how the service can help.
 For example, a conversational interface could mimic an interaction with a bank teller, a barista or a customer support rep.

 **Does it save users time?**                          Conversational interfaces shine when they save users time.
-A conversational interface that is never faster than a than a well-designed GUI will likely frustrate users.
+A conversational interface will be viewed as an unwelcome impediment when a well-designed GUI would be faster.
 The most useful conversational experiences often center around a use case where users are looking to accomplish a specific task and know how to articulate it.
 For example, simply saying 'play my jazz music playlist in the kitchen' can be much faster than launching an app and navigating to the equivalent option by touch.

 **Is it more convenient for the user?**               Voice interfaces can be particularly useful when users' hands and attention are occupied or if a mobile device is not within reach.
 If you expect users will often enlist your application while driving, biking, walking, exercising, cooking or sitting on the couch, it is likely an excellent candidate for a conversational interface.